Chirag-ahir/JAVA-All-Basic/README.md

  What is JDK ?
-Mention the variants of JDK.
+Mention the variants of JDK. <br>
   JDK is a combined package of JRE and Developers tools used for designing JAVA applications.
 Oracle has the following variants.<br>
   1. JDK Sandard edition<br>
   2. JDK  Enterprise edition<br>